 Extinction threats posed by infectious diseases are probably under-recognised in the ecological literature.

-These threats are likely to increase due to anthropogenic influences.
+These threats are most often associated with anthropogenic influences and likely to increase in the future.

 In some cases, evolutionary processes will lead to recovery after initial declines through evolution of resistance or tolerance.
 It is important that management actions should not interfere with evolutionary processes.